kkanggu/Algorithm_DataStructure_Practice/README.md

 >And it shows how to analyze recursion algorithm, and Master theorem.
 >I already learned almost everything, and Master theorem is hard to understand that the book says.
 >But the way to analyze recursion algorithm that the book shows is very informative.

+Day 19
+>Chapter 'Divide and Conquer' end.
+>This chapter is about divide and conquer.
+>There are three codes that this chapter says.
+Merge sort, Fibonacci, Matrix.
+>To show proper example for divide and conquer, merge sort is appeared at this chapter.
+>In the sophomore Algorithm lecture, Fibonacci problem is solved by dynamic programming.
+>But at this book, this problem is solved by divide and conquer using Matrix.
+>Fibonacci is expressed using Matrix, so it's easy to calculate.
+>Upper algorithms have a time complexity of O(logn).